 Proper Handling and Usage

-Follow these guidelines when using, storing, cleaning or disposing of your Pixel Slate:
+Follow these guidelines when using, storing, cleaning or disposing of your Pixelbook Go:

-Your Pixel Slate is designed to work best in ambient temperatures between 50° to 95°F (10° and 35°C), but can operate without charging the battery between 32° to 49°F (0° and 9.5°C).
-Your Pixel Slate should be stored between ambient temperatures of -4° and 113°F (-20° and 45°C).
-Do not expose your Pixel Slate to temperatures above 113°F (45°C) as this may damage the product, overheat the battery, or pose a risk of fire.
+Your Pixelbook Go is designed to work best in ambient temperatures between 50° to 95°F (10° and 35°C), but can operate without charging the battery between 32° to 49°F (0° and 9.5°C).
+Your Pixelbook Go should be stored between ambient temperatures of -4° and 113°F (-20° and 45°C).
+Do not expose your Pixelbook Go to temperatures above 113°F (45°C) as this may damage the product, overheat the battery, or pose a risk of fire.
+Keep your device away from heat sources and out of direct sunlight.
 If the interior temperature of the device exceeds normal operating temperatures, you may experience the following behaviors while the device tries to regulate its temperature: reduced performance and connectivity, inability to charge, or display or device power down.
 You may not be able to use the device while it regulates its temperature.
 Move the device to a cooler (or warmer) location and wait a few minutes before attempting to use it again.

-Use of your Pixel Slate in certain modes, such as gaming, taking photos, videos or VR, can cause your Pixel Slate to generate more heat that it would under normal operating conditions.
-This may cause your Pixel Slate to operate in a reduced-power mode or temporarily shut down.
+Use of your Pixelbook Go in certain modes, such as gaming, or watching videos, can cause your Pixelbook Go to generate more heat that it would under normal operating conditions.
+This may cause your Pixelbook Go to operate in a reduced-power mode or temporarily shut down.

 Care & Cleaning